 All of our modern languages staff are native or bilingual speakers from countries such as France, Belgium, Germany, Italy, Brazil, Spain and Cuba.
 As well as developing your language skills, they can share their expertise in professional translation, interpreting, subtitling, film, art, business and culture.

-The University of Essex is an excellent choice if you want to experience international culture on campus; we are ranked 15th in the world for the most international student community in the THE World University Rankings (2017).
+The University of Essex is an excellent choice if you want to experience international culture on campus; we are top 20 for the most international student community in the THE World University Rankings 2018.

 You can learn an additional language for free with our Languages For All programme, join more than 20 cultural societies and sample a range of global cuisine.
 Our Students’ Union also organises internationally themed events throughout the year.